 Dharma talks may include a variety of Buddhist teachings, such as principles for ethical behavior and wise living, as well as advice to aspirants on meditation techniques.
 Often, teachers tell stories from their personal experience that reinforce the teachings.
 An intention of our retreats is the integration of our practice into daily life.

 Our mindfulness retreats often maintain silence during the day, except for teachings or one-to-one trainings.
 This creates an atmosphere for intensive practice.
 Silence sharpens our awareness.

 The retreats are held at the Port Townsend Yacht Club and at the Friends Meeting House, in wheelchair-accessible halls.
 The Sangha will provide chairs, and we have some cushions.
 Often people bring their own cushions, benches or other accessories.
 Some participants bring shawls or sweaters to stay warm, and outerwear for outdoor walking meditation.

 At midday, we break for lunch.
 Retreat participants bring bagged lunches, or may take a break and leave the hall to eat at nearby restaurants or at home.
 All are encouraged to bring the same awareness and direct attention to eating as they do to other forms of meditation.
-The Sangha will provide tea, hot water and cups throughout the day.
-We recommend bringing a cup for hot drinks.
+The Sangha will provide tea and hot water and cups throughout the day, but bringing your own cup or water bottle can be helpful.